Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 When the stats remained dismal for the first year I was initially demotivated but then I changed my perspective.
 I realised that I was blogging because I enjoyed it, so I would just keep sharing things I felt passionate about.

 I love it when people like my posts and send me comments.
-It’s a great way to connect and I usually comment on and follow their blogs too.
+Its a great way to connect and I usually comment on and follow their blogs too.
 Connecting is what makes social media social.

 So my newest blog Junbi is steadily taking off.
 It has allowed me to connect with those I meet in other settings in a more in depth manner.